-Detox!
-You can’t walk into a health food store today without seeing this word touted on countless product labels lining the shelves.
-From 21-day “detox” programs to full body “cleanses” your detoxification choices are limitless.
-You’ll find recipes for homemade “detox” concoctions of ginger and cayenne water to a myriad of juices, supplements, and hot teas.
-We are inundated with this message that we need to “detox” to be truly healthy, however, what does this really mean, and is it even necessary?
+You can’t walk into a health food store today without being bombarded with products advertising how to detoxify your body.
+From 21-day detox programs to full-body cleanses, your detoxification choices are limitless.
+You’ll find recipes for homemade concoctions of ginger and cayenne water to a myriad of juices, supplements, and hot teas.
+You are inundated with this message that you need to detoxify your body to be truly healthy.
+However, what does this really mean?
+Is it even necessary?

 What is Detoxification?

 Despite the current trend of detoxification, it’s not at all a new tenant of natural health.
 Detoxification methods of healing date back thousands of years – all the way back to Hippocrates, who is known as the Father of Western Medicine.

 Detoxification, by definition, is the removal of toxic substances from within your body.
 Your lymphatic and circulatory systems detoxify your individual cells, while detoxification on a broader scale is primarily carried out by your liver, kidneys, and intestines.
 Other organs such as your bowels, lungs, and skin also play a part in how your body detoxifies itself.

 Toxicity is determined by the degree to which a chemical substance or a particular mixture of substances can damage your body.
 In short, a toxin is a poisonous substance.
 This includes heavy metals, pesticides, pollutants, GMOs, food additives and many chemicals that we come in contact with every day.